Adds variable labels and value labels to a data frame based on a metadata

 A data frame that serves as a metadata dictionary.
 It must contain at least the columns:

-column for categorical variables, which should be a list column with data frames containingvalue
+variable_name,label, andtype.
+Optionally, it may include avaluesetcolumn for categorical variables, which should be a list column with data frames containingvalueandlabelcolumns.- ...

 Additional arguments (currently unused).